ThePowerOfSwift/SwiftTextViewHashtag/README.md

 # SwiftTextViewHashtag
 Hash tag detection for TextViews in Swift

-This repo is tied to this [blog post](http://www.thorntech.com/2015/06/detecting-hashtags-mentions-and-urls-with-swift/).

 ## Overview

 This is a quick and dirty sample project implementing Hashtag detection